This delicious cranberry cake is Fall comfort food at its best. Enjoy warm for a great fresh cranberry dessert!

 That said, did you know that cranberries freeze so beautifully!
 Cranberries require no preparation for the freezer at all.
 Freezing cranberries is as easy as just placing the bag you buy them in right in to the freezer.
 You’ll always have a ready supply of cranberries to use year round.

 Normally I suggest that the sauce could be optional, but in this case, I feel like this one is a package deal.
 The cake itself is so full of cranberries, that it lends to the tart side.
-The sweet and creamy sauce is what balances it out.
+The sweet and creamy butter sauce is what balances it out.

-This one is best enjoyed with the sauce warm and the cake lightly warm.
-You can make both ahead and re-heat, as needed though.
+This cake is best enjoyed with the sauce warm and the cake lightly warm.

 Ingredients